• Skip to main content

 if you have registered for other CEP international events in 2026, the registration form will show checked boxes for those.
 Just check the box for this registration – you do not need to uncheck the others.

-Dr Chloe Paidoussis-Mitchell is a UK Chartered Counselling Psychologist, author and existential therapy practitioner whose work centres on the lived experience of grief, loss and trauma.
+Presenter: Dr Chloe Paidoussis-Mitchell is a UK Chartered Counselling Psychologist, author and existential therapy practitioner whose work centres on the lived experience of grief, loss and trauma.
 Her approach is grounded in existential philosophy and phenomenology, exploring grief not only as bereavement, but as a fundamental encounter with the conditions of being; including invisible losses of health, belonging, safety, identity, and assumed futures.
 She is the author of The Loss Prescription (2024, HarperCollins) and a contributing author to Simon Warne’s The Phenomenology of Post-Traumatic Growth (Routledge, 2025), where she examines existential transformation following traumatic loss.
 Her work draws upon the Four Worlds framework through which loss is experienced across the physical, social, personal, and spiritual dimensions of life.
 Alongside her independent therapy practice in London, Dr Chloe supervises doctoral research projects on Grief and teaches internationally on existential therapeutic approaches to grief and invisible losses.
 She is committed to raising awareness of an existential understanding of all loss; one that restores depth, dignity and psychological coherence to human suffering, and invites a reflective engagement with freedom, authenticity, responsibility and meaning.

 © 2026 Centre for Existential Practice, Sydney, Australia